00DOAA/strucrural/README.md

 ## Introduction

 The MAPK/ERK pathway mediates cellular responses to growth signals through a series of phosphorylation events.
 Dysregulation in this pathway, often due to mutations in the BRAF or RAS genes, leads to unregulated cell proliferation seen in many cancers, including melanoma.
-Our project focuses on the structural analysis of key proteins in this pathway (Ras, Raf, MEK, and ERK), and the identification of potential inhibitors through molecular docking studies.
+The project focuses on the structural analysis of key proteins in this pathway (Ras, Raf, MEK, and ERK), and the identification of potential inhibitors through molecular docking studies.

 ## Methodology